tmforum-oda/oda-canvas/docs/developer/work-with-dockerimages.md

   REVISION: 2
 ```

-The next time, when an upgrade has to be deployed, the dependencies do not have to be updated/built again.
+The next time when an upgrade has to be deployed the dependencies do not have to be updated/built again.

-### Check the changed code is active
+### Step 5: Test that changed code is active

 Let´s take a look at the SecretsManagement-Operator logfile: